-Beverley joined FRAC in 2015 as the director of D.C.
-Hunger Solutions.
-In this role, she is responsible for leading the efforts to improve public policies to end hunger, reduce poverty, promote nutrition and increase the availability of healthy affordable food in low-income areas; maximize participation in all federal nutrition programs (SNAP, school meals, early childhood nutrition, WIC, and summer meals); and educate the public about both the stark reality of hunger’s existence in the nation’s capital and the real opportunities for effective solutions.
+Beverley joined the Food Research & Action Center (FRAC) in 2015 as the director of D.C.
+Hunger Solutions (DCHS).
+In this role, she is responsible for leading the efforts to improve public policies to end hunger, reduce poverty, promote nutrition, and increase the availability of healthy, affordable food in low-income areas; maximize participation in all federal nutrition programs (SNAP, school meals, early childhood nutrition, WIC, and summer meals); and educate the public about both the stark reality of hunger’s existence in the nation’s capital and the real opportunities for effective solutions.

 Dr. Wheeler has over 30 years of progressive experience in all phases of public and private sector policy development working in process development, crisis resolution, civic engagement, community/economic development, and planning as well as policy development and implementation.
 She has 20 years of experience working with the District of Columbia (DC) government and the DC Council at the executive level as Executive Director of the State Board of Education and Neighborhood Action; Chief of Staff to Phil Mendelson; and Special Assistant to three City Administrators.
 She is the former president and CEO of Center City Public Charter Schools.

-Melissa joined D.C.
-Hunger Solutions, an initiative of FRAC, in August 2018 as the Anti-Hunger Program & Policy Analyst – SNAP & special populations.
-In this role, she works to increase participation in the SNAP/Food Stamp Program in the District of Columbia, and on nutrition issues related to hunger among older residents.
-As a part of D.C.
-Hunger Solutions’ team, she also engages and educates the public and policymakers about the issue of hunger, and works to identify solutions to end hunger in our nation’s capital.
+Melissa joined DCHS in August 2018 as the Anti-Hunger Program & Policy Analyst – SNAP & special populations.
+In this role, she works to increase participation in the SNAP in the District of Columbia, and on nutrition issues related to hunger among older residents.
+She also engages and educates the public and policymakers about the issue of hunger and works to identify solutions to end hunger in our nation’s capital.